rootiest/zippy-klipper_config/guides/GUIDE-axis_limits.md

 As the printer cannot move beyond the endstops, those mark the minimum (or maximum) positions.

+If your chosen web interface does not display the current position, you can use the following terminal command: `GET_POSITION`

+This will return a bunch of position data.

+For our purposes we can use the values on the "toolhead" line to represent our **current coordinates**.

+Ex:

+    Recv: // toolhead: X:8.338078 Y:-3.123175 Z:233.347878 E:0.000000

 ### Calibration steps

 Home your printer and then use the Mainsail/Fluidd interface controls to manually move the nozzle directly above the front-left corner.
 Make note of the coordinates it shows.